Latency Is An Annoying, But (Usually) Easily Fixed, Problem

 It’s a really annoying problem, however, that’s why you have to have a speaker system connected, directly through a cable to your computer, rather than through Bluetooth.

+In the case where your computer is converting the analog signal from an instrument to a digital signal, it would be best to use the iLouds with the Bluetooth disconnected, because then there won’t be any latency.
 Usually, latency is caused by some kind of problem with one’s set-up and gear, but in many cases, it’s easy to fix just by changing a few things.

 If you’re experiencing latency problems with your MIDI keyboard into GarageBand, try the simplest solutions first.